david-millett/minecreeper/README.md

 ### Step 5 - Styling

-It was at this later stage that I started to transform the game into how I wanted with *CSS*.
-I really wanted to instill several distinct vibes into the game, including tongue-in-cheek/shlocky horror and retro arcade style.
+It was at this later stage that I started to transform the game how I wanted with *CSS*.
+I really wanted to instill several distinct vibes into the game, including a tongue-in-cheek/shlocky horror and retro arcade style.
 This informed the visual look of the game and my audio choices.

 All images are pixel/bit style, which I think meshes well with minesweeper, as the board is itself composed of squares.
 To give the game life, I used gifs in some cases and created my own animations in others - for example to make it look like the tombstones were glowing.
 This was achieved by creating different stills which were then linked together using `#keyframes` in *CSS*.

 Sound effects were added, including a shrill scream when players lose.
 A fast paced bit-tune style soundtrack was selected - I really wanted to instil a sense of urgency and frenetic energy into the game, which I hope this music helps achieve!